These real life stories will give you an idea about what you might gain from volunteering with Camphill.

 If you are applying from outside of the European Economic Area (EEA) see ‘Can I Apply if I Don’t Live in Europe?’ to find out how long you can stay.

-Whilst communities generally prefer volunteers to stay for 6 months to a year, some communities offer short-term placements of between 3 weeks and 3 months duration.
+Whilst communities generally prefer volunteers to stay for 6 months to a year, some communities offer short-term placements, though due to coronavirus restrictions and precautions this option is not always available.
 Often this will be as a summer volunteer between June and August, where you will be involved in field work on a farm or garden and be part of a house community.

 Short term placements are sometimes available at other times of the year and for different tasks.
 You generally won’t receive any significant training and you will not have unsupervised access to residents.